Err0rCode7/nodejs-httpserver/README.md

     - Put a user with image

 - Success Response : Header with Code 200
 - Fail Response : Header with Code 404
+- Unauthorized user Response : Header with Code 401

 #### Request Form Sample